stephenslab/rss/docs/Example-1.md

 **Step 2**.
 Check the "small effects" model assumption.

 Using the summary data, we can compute the squared sample correlation between the phenotype and each SNP.
 We check the "small effects" assumption by looking at these marginal squared correlation values.
 (NB: The function [`prctile`](http://www.mathworks.com/help/stats/prctile.html) requires the [Statistics and Machine Learning Toolbox](http://www.mathworks.com/help/stats/index.html).
-Please skip this step if the required toolbox is not available.)
+Please see this [commit](https://github.com/stephenslab/rss/pull/3/commits/566e149ed840a913bfef9c0d7bf82feb41d6735d) (courtesy of Dr. [Dr. Peter Carbonetto](https://pcarbo.github.io/)) if the required toolbox is not available.)
 ```matlab
 >> chatsqr = (betahat(:).^2) ./ (Nsnp(:).*(se(:).^2) + betahat(:).^2);
 >> disp(prctile(log10(chatsqr), 0:25:100));
   -11.6029   -4.1154   -3.4721   -2.9962   -1.5982
 ```
-Since our data is simulated from genotypes on a single chromosome, the simulated effect sizes per SNP are larger than would be expected in a typical GWAS (Table 1 in the RSS [paper](http://biorxiv.org/content/early/2016/03/04/042457)).
+Since our data is simulated from genotypes on a single chromosome, the simulated effect sizes per SNP are larger than would be expected in a typical GWAS (Table 1 in the RSS [paper](https://doi.org/10.1101/042457)).

 **Step 3**.
 Fit the RSS-BVSR, RSS-BSLMM and RSS-ASH model via MCMC.